cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 For example, let's create a Bash shell script to automatically lint, compile, and run the systematic test bench developed earlier in the discussion section.
-VS Code to open a new file called `PairTripleDetector_GL-test.sh` (note that by convention we usually use the `.sh` extension for Bash shell scripts).
+Use VS Code to open a new file called `PairTripleDetector_GL-test.sh` (note that by convention we usually use the `.sh` extension for Bash shell scripts).